 If your dog does bark at other family members sometimes, it would also help to consider what is different when it does do it.
 For example, if it barks at other people when you are not around, it could be the case that you are the person it prefers to go to for things such as attention and rewards.

-What to do about your dog only barking at you
+How to stop my dog from only barking at me?

 Below are some options you have when dealing with the behavior.